 ⚠️ If your account equity falls 5% below your previous EOD balance, your positions will be liquidated, and you will be disqualified.

-Your equity can’t fall below 10% of your high watermark.
+Your equity can’t fall below 10% of the starting balance from the high watermark.

 The max trailing loss limit determines the maximum amount your account can lose at any point.
 The max trailing loss limit trails the high watermark of your account, which is increased whenever your balance increases.
 As the name suggests, the high watermark does not decrease with losses; it only increases when your account balance reaches a new all-time high.

-⚠️ If your account equity falls 10% below your high watermark, your positions will be liquidated, and you will be disqualified.
+⚠️ If your account equity falls 10% of the staring balance below your high watermark, your positions will be liquidated, and you will be disqualified.